 - However, using vacuums and mops come with extra caution when you want to clean floors without damaging them.
 If your vacuum has a beater bar, make sure it doesn’t hit the bar floor.

 - Also, the wheels on a vacuum might damage the floor.
 When you’re using a mop, remember that water and wood don’t mix!
 Avoid putting excess liquid on your floor.

 - Lightly misting your floor with a hardwood floor cleaner will be enough to give it a great clean.
 A gentle touch is one of the best ways to clean hardwood flooring.

 Use proper tools to clean your floor – a mop paired with a machine washable, microfiber pad for dusting and cleaning.
 Electrostatic action attracts dirt, microparticles and common household allergens.

-Regular dusting and cleaning keeps hardwood floors looking new.
+Regular dusting and cleaning keep hardwood floors looking new.
 But protective mats can further your floor’s life.
-Use natural rubber rug underlayments with a waffle pattern in entry ways or high traffic areas, and use felt floor protectors on furniture.
+Use natural rubber rug underlayments with a waffle pattern in entryways or high traffic areas, and use felt floor protectors on furniture.

 Depending on the amount of traffic in your home, we recommend polishing the floors every 2-3 months with our Bona Hardwood Floor Polish and sanding and refinishing approximately every 3-5 years.